manyprojects/e-commerce-client/README.md

 Auth in the first phase should be just a simple check when a user creates an account.
 It will check if users enter all required fields.

-Local/section storage and token authentication will be implemented in the second phase of development
+Local/section storage and token authentication will be implemented in phase 1 of development

 ## Roadmap